AlfredLop/sinch_assesment/README.md

 4. run python run_schema_creation
 5. run python run_data_load.py

+## Documentation
+You will find detailed documentation of classes and methods in ingestion/readme.md

 # OVERVIEW TRANSFORMATIOS
 This module uses dbt framework, to store sql transformations in a medallion architecture, including tests, and documentation.
 Models are full loads or incremental loads based on a merge incremental strategy, out of the box test like unique, not null have been used but also custom test have been created like expected positive values.